LaunchPad contains resources for you and your students. In this tutorial, we'll take a detailed look at both types separately.

 What resources are available for my students?

 Assess Your Strengths ActivitiesStudents take inventories and questionnaires developed by researchers across psychological science.
-These redesigned self-assessments start by playing an introductory video featuring David Myers and Nathan DeWall, and then allow students to apply psychology’s principles to their own lives and experiences.
-After taking each self-assessment, students will find additional information about the strength being tested (for example, personal growth initiative, sleep quality, empathizing/systemizing, intrinsic/extrinsic motivation, mindfulness, self-control, and hope), as well as tips for nurturing that strength more effectively in their own lives, and then will take a short quiz on what they have read.
+These self-assessments allow students to apply psychology’s principles to their own lives and experiences.
+After taking each self-assessment, students will find additional information about the strength being tested (for example, personal growth initiative, sleep quality, empathizing/systemizing, intrinsic/extrinsic motivation, mindfulness, self-control, and hope), as well as tips for nurturing that strength more effectively in their own lives.

 Careers in PsychologyWritten by Jennifer Zwolinski at University of San Diego, this PDF gives students information about what they can do with a degree in Psychology.